Decarbonization & Energy Transition

 The community was first announced in January 2019.
 In the span of the past few months, this new group has come a long way!
-With over 260 members and a group of enthusiastic volunteers, they organised their launch session at the recent EAGE Annual Conference & Exhibition 2019:
+With over 400 members and a team of enthusiastic volunteers, they organised a launch session at the EAGE Annual Conference & Exhibition 2019 in London.

 Speakers included Philip Ringrose (Equinor - NTNU), Karin de Borst (Shell), Paola Tello Guerrero (ALS) and Iain Stewart (Plymouth University) covering policies and practices on the decarbonization trajectory.
-The talks were followed by a forum discussion: thank you for joining and stay tuned for announcements and new interesting activities!
+The talks were followed by a forum discussion that paved the way for new initiatives.

 The DET Committee actively supports and contributes to GET2020, EAGE's 1st Geoscience & Engineering in Energy Transition Conference, scheduled to take place in Strasbourg from 16 to 18 November 2020.

 You can join the conversation on Energy Transition and connect with the DET network by presenting your research at GET2020: abstracts can be submitted until 28 June 2020.
 Here you can find a list of the topics covered by the technical programme.